Article VI. Affording Your Education At CCC

 4. Residency Verification – Dependent Students

-Dependent students are those who do not meet the definition of an independent student, above.
-Dependent students must verify residency by presenting the above (Independent Students) documents and/or the following document(s) in the parent’s name at the student’s address:
+Dependent students must verify residency by presenting a birth certificate or parent/guardian's tax forms indicating the student as a dependent or a letter of guardianship/court order AND one of the above (Independent Students) documents or the following document(s) in the parent/guardian’s name at the student’s address:

 • Copy of current lease or mortgage statement